hashicorp/terraform-provider-google/website/docs/r/google_project.html.markdown

 ~> It is recommended to use the `constraints/compute.skipDefaultNetworkCreation` [constraint](/docs/providers/google/r/google_organization_policy.html) to remove the default network instead of setting `auto_create_network` to false, when possible.

+~> It may take a while for the attached tag bindings to be deleted after the project is scheduled to be deleted.

 To get more information about projects, see:

 * [API documentation](https://cloud.google.com/resource-manager/reference/rest/v1/projects)